Back when I first started writing emails, I didn’t think there was much to subject lines. How hard can they be to write, right?

 Now the main message may only be true “from a certain point of view”, but that was fine by Obi-Wan and it was sure as well fine with the marketers of PetFlow because it delivered and wasn’t an outright lie.

-You may want to chose your words very carefully also.
-Negative words tend to have negative impact.
+You may want to choose your words very carefully also.
+Negative words tend to have a negative impact.
 “Cancelled” for example.

 If I cancel an order or reservation, why should I care about the confirmation about it so much that I open the email?
 The confirmation itself is right there in the subject line.

 So instead try including something positive.
 Offer a “better” deal, “invite” them for another time, and so on.